atolman01/Connect-with-Cassandra/README.md

 # Connect-with-Cassandra
-Cassandra is not a woman, but she does gossip like one.
+Cassandra is not a woman, but she sure does gossip like one.